supunsenanayake/SpringbootMysqlAssignment/README.md

 How to run on cmd line interface

 #### How to run on CMD line Interface
-1. Configure DB username and password in application.properties (Location: InterfaceWitheCommerceService\src\main\resources)
+1. Configure DB username and password in application.properties (Location: InterfaceWitheDataTeam\src\main\resources)

 2. Go to project folder InterfaceWitheCommerceService Open the CMD interface in the project folder and run "mvn clean install"